dbt-labs/docs.getdbt.com/website/docs/learn/1-setting-up.md

 For dbt Learn, we've created a Snowflake account that you will be added to, but dbt works with [many data warehouses](https://docs.getdbt.com/docs/supported-databases).

 1. Go to the Snowflake Console (link provided in email) and login with your supplied credentials.
+2. Reset your password: all students will be asked to update their password — please use a password manager to store this securely.
-2. Copy and paste the above query into a worksheet to validate that you are able to run it successfully.
+3. Copy and paste the above query into a worksheet to validate that you are able to run it successfully.
 <Lightbox src="/img/successful-snowflake-query.png" title="Ensure you can run the above query" />